HOW TO DO A GREAT PRESENTATION

 Know your audience.
 Find out who you’ll be speaking to.
 Then pitch tone and content to the lowest common denominator. (no smutty jokes, mind).

-Prepare fully.
+Practice.
 Practice on your colleagues beforehand to uncover problem areas and rehearse timing.
 It will help build confidence.
 If you don’t have any colleagues, then practice by yourself.
 The important thing is to be entirely sure of your message and how you convey it.

 How long in the limelight?
 Be realistic about how much you can cover in the time allotted – better to select a few key themes than to swamp your audience.
 A post – lunch graveyard slot require higher energy and wit.